brunopamplona/AbilifyRestAPIWithSpringBoot/README.md

-# Abilify Rest API Implemented with Spring Boot
+# Abilify Rest API Implemented in Java Spring Boot, Hibernates and MySQL

 The Abilify MarketPlace is a Service Oriented Architecture use case implementation of Smart phones, TVs and all related smart